 Most families will pay part of their child care expenses.

 When completing the enrollment packet, parents may choose care from any licensed or certified child care provider or may use a non-regulated provider.

 For more information about Kentucky subsidy eligibility, call Benefind, 800-306-8959 or visit: https://chfs.ky.gov/agencies/dcbs/dcc/Pages/ccap.aspx.

-The Montgomery County Preschool Promise is an initiative designed to ensure that all children can attend at least one year of affordable, high-quality preschool.
-Families participating in Preschool Promise receive tuition assistance to reduce the cost of sending 4-year-old children to star-rated programs.
+The Montgomery County Preschool Promise is an initiative designed to ensure that all children can attend at least one year of affordable, high-quality preschool the year before Kindergarten.
+Families participating in Preschool Promise may receive tuition assistance to reduce the cost of sending 4-year-old children to star-rated programs.

 The Early Childhood Education Grant, funded by the Ohio Department of Education, is awarded to child care programs serving high-needs areas of the state.
 The grants are given to help prepare 4-year-old children for kindergarten.

 In order for children to qualify for the grant he or she must be four years old at the beginning of the school year.
 Families must also meet income requirements.
 Child care programs that receive the grants include public preschool, chartered non-public schools, private preschool, Head Start, child care centers and family child care homes.

 For more information, visit ODE’s website for a list of participating programs and how to apply.

 Public child care subsidy is generally available for Ohio low-income working parents or parents enrolled in approved work or training programs.
 Other eligibility guidelines also apply.

 Parents apply for subsidy through their county’s Ohio Department of Job and Family Services office.
 Most parents are required to pay part of the cost of their child’s care, although the exact amount depends upon family size and income.